zhouwg/kantv/README.md

 - UI refactor(closer to real commercial Android application and only English is supported in UI language currently)

-- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers/developers who was interested in practise state-of-the-art AI tech(like [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in real scenario on Android phone/device
+- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers/developers who was interested in practise state-of-the-art AI tech(such as [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in real scenario on Android phone/device

-- Well-maintained "workbench" for LLM(Large Language Model) researchers/developers who was interested in practise state-of-the-art AI tech(like [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on Android phone/device, or Run/experience LLM model(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Android phone/device using the magic llama.cpp
+- Well-maintained "workbench" for LLM(Large Language Model) researchers/developers who was interested in practise state-of-the-art AI tech(such as [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on Android phone/device, or Run/experience LLM model(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Android phone/device using the magic llama.cpp

 - Well-maintained "workbench" for <a href="https://github.com/ggerganov/ggml">GGML</a> beginners to study and practise GGML inference framework on Android phone/device